Ultimate Guide to Coreopsis Flower Meaning, Origins, Uses, Gifting, and How to Grow at Home

 Coreopsis (C. tinctoria), also known as calliopsis or tickseed, is a wildflower known for its bright golden and red blooms and lacy foliage.
 Native to North America, coreopsis flowers thrive in dry, rocky landscapes and can be found growing in meadows and along roadsides, as well as in the landscape as an ornamental perennial.
 It’s long been prized for its medicinal uses; indigenous peoples brewed coreopsis tea to ease stomach ailments and strengthen the blood.
 Scientific research shows that blooms are rich in flavonoids and may help balance the metabolism.
 What’s more, coreopsis flowers are used to produce colorful dyes and add brilliant color to cut bouquets.

-- The Coreopsis Flower — The Essentials
+- Coreopsis Flowers —The Essentials

 - About The Coreopsis Flower

-- Popular Coreopsis Flower Types
+- Popular Coreopsis Flower Types, Species, and Cultivars

 - Etymological Meaning

 - What Regions are Coreopsis Flowers Native To?

 - How to Grow and Care for Coreopsis Flowers at Home

 - How to Make Fresh Cut Coreopsis Flowers Last Longer